TOPIC AREA: GENERAL INTEREST

 Mike Muller was one of the founders of ARM.
 Before joining the Company, he was responsible for hardware strategy and the development of portable products at Acorn Computers and was part of the original ARM design team.
 He was previously at Orbis Computers who developed network computers.
 At ARM he was VP, Marketing from 1992 to 1996 and EVP, Business Development until October 2000 when he was appointed Chief Technology Officer.
 In October 2001, he was appointed to the board of ARM Holdings plc.

-Speaker: Mike Muller - ARM, Inc., Cambridge, United Kingdom
+Speaker: Mike Muller - Arm, Ltd., Cambridge, United Kingdom